-II.
-Academic Standards
+I. Academic Standards

-A. ATTENDANCE AND PARTICIPATION:
+A. ATTENDANCE AND PARTICIPATION

-Graduate education is demanding and exacting.
 Students are expected to be present, prepared for class, and actively engaged as evidenced by critical thinking and meaningful participation.
 Absences can and do occur, but students should inform their instructors in advance if they know they will be absent.
 Each program is responsible for clarifying expectations and requirements when absences occur.

-B. GRADING:
+B. GRADING

-All programs in the Westbrook College of Health Professions use the following scale to determine grades:
+All programs in the Westbrook College of Health Professions, use the following scale to determine grades:

 А 94-100 B- 80-83 D 64-69

 A- 90-93 C+ 77-79 F <64

-B+ 87-89 С 74-76
+\mathbf{B}^+ 87-89 С 74-76

 В 84-86 C- 70-73

-NOTE: Fractional numeric grades are rounded at the discretion of the instructor.
+NOTE: Fractional numeric grades are rounded at the discretion of the instructor and policies will be noted within each course syllabus.
 NOTE: Standards for Pass in Pass/Fail courses are determined by each program.